GSA/digitalgov.gov/content/news/2022/03/2022-03-14-celebrating-black-history-at-tts-reflections-on-the-challenges-of-the-past-and-present.md

 ---

-During this past month, Technology Transformation Services (TTS) continued our tradition of honoring Black History Month through our internal campaign of highlighting black people’s achievements and societal contributions that impact our digital technologists.
+During this past month, Technology Transformation Services (TTS) continued our tradition of honoring Black History Month through our internal campaign of highlighting Black people’s achievements and societal contributions that impact our digital technologists.
 Members of TTS’ _Working While Black_ affinity group shared their thoughts with the organization to celebrate the contributions of Black Americans to every facet of American life.

 {{< note "comment" >}}{{< img-right src="dr-maya-angelou-york-college-feb-4-2013-square" >}}